solo-io/gloo/docs/content/support/support-ticket.md

   - `VirtualService`
   - `RouteTable`
   - `Upstream`
-- If Gloo Edge is fronted by a Load Balancer, details of this configuration.
-If not how Gloo Edge is configured to proxy client traffic ?
+- If Gloo Edge is exposed by a Load Balancer, details of this configuration.
+If not, provide details about how Gloo Edge is configured to proxy client traffic.

 <!--
 - Management cluster details, such as whether it also runs workloads